xentripetal/PolyGame/README.md

 - [FlecsNet](https://github.com/BeanCheeseBurrito/Flecs.NET/) - A C# port of the Flecs ECS library.
 For now I'm using this but I have a bad habit of switching ECS libraries every month.
 Potentially looking at switching to [TinyECS](https://github.com/andreakarasho/TinyEcs)
+- [HexaEngine](https://github.com/HexaEngine/HexaEngine) - Another C# game engine with great ImGui integration.
+I'm using this as a reference for the Editor/ImGUI